-Warning: The residual current has exceeded the set warning limit value Overcurrent: The measurement range has been exceeded Alarm: Alarm bit is set for: Warning or overcurrent.
+Warning: The residual current has exceeded the set warning limit value Overcurrent: The measurement range has been exceeded Alarm: The alarm bet is set if there is a warning or overcurrent.
 The alarm bit must be reset or acknowledged manually.